 A BGP speaker determines that its peer doesn't support capabilities advertisement, if in response to an OPEN message that carries the Capabilities Optional Parameter, the speaker receives a NOTIFICATION message with the Error Subcode set to Unsupported Optional Parameter.
-In this case the speaker should attempt to re-establish a BGP connection with the peer without sending to the peer the Capabilities Optional Parameter.
+In this case the speaker SHOULD attempt to re-establish a BGP connection with the peer without sending to the peer the Capabilities Optional Parameter.

-If a BGP speaker that supports a certain capability determines that its peer doesn't support this capability, the speaker may send a NOTIFICATION message to the peer, and terminate peering.
+If a BGP speaker that supports a certain capability determines that its peer doesn't support this capability, the speaker MAY send a NOTIFICATION message to the peer, and terminate peering (see Section "Extensions to Error Handling" for more details).
 The Error Subcode in the message is set to Unsupported Capability.
-The message should contain the capability (capabilities) that causes the speaker to send the message.
+The message SHOULD contain the capability (capabilities) that causes the speaker to send the message.
 The decision to send the message and terminate peering is local to the speaker.
-Such peering should not be reestablished automatically.
+If terminated, such peering SHOULD NOT be re-established automatically.

-2. Capabilities Optional Parameter (Parameter Type 2):
+4. Capabilities Optional Parameter (Parameter Type 2):